 1. Start Early

-The sooner you start with planning and shopping for the holidays, the likelihood of spending more money reduces.
+The sooner you start planning and shopping for the holidays, the likelihood of spending more money reduces.

 Throughout the year you can find clearance deals and sales you can utilize to shop for the holidays in advance.